 When Should You Book a Stay at Lake Louise?

-If you think visiting in the winter will provide you with much cheaper prices you are unfortunately wrong.
-Banff sees another high season come December that will last until March since there is great skiing to be had.
+If you think visiting in the winter will provide you with much lower prices, you are unfortunately wrong.
+Banff sees another high season come December that will last until March since there is excellent skiing to be had.
 Christmas in Banff will be especially busy and pricer.

-For the best ratete at the Chateaeu you should look to book a room in April, May, and November.
-However, Lake Louise will without a dooubt be frozen during this timee.
+For the best rate at the Chateau, you should look to book a room in April, May, and November.
+However, Lake Louise will, without a doubt, be frozen during this time.